 Driving time: 7 hours drive from San Francisco.
 The last 3 miles is unpaved but 2 wheel drive should be fine.

 NOTE: Even if you’re not a ghost town fan, the drive up and down Highway 395 is so scenic it’s worth doing if you’re ever in California.
+If you love hiking, there are so many backpacking opportunities around this area, including this overnight trip to Bishop Pass.
 Highly recommended.